ctec-127/ctec-227-lab-4-reginapilip/README.md

 Using the PHP code examples provided in this module, **build a single page PHP app** that does the following:

-- Allows users to upload images
+- Allows a user to upload images, one at a time
-- Displays the images on the page as a "gallery"
+- Displays the images on the page as a gallery
-- Provide a link below each picture that allows you to delete the image
+- Provides a link below each picture that allows you to delete the image from the gallery
-- Style your page in a professional way
+- Style your page in a professional way.
+You should develop this lab to include in your portfolio of work.
+- The use of Boostrap is optional.
+- You can use CSS grid and flexbox
 - Push your code to GitHub
 - Students will be demoing their code to the class the day after the lab is due